 As a filing requirement with the Ontario Energy Board, a Distribution System Plan (DSP) needs to be completed by utilities consisting of several areas such as investment lifecycles, maintenance planning, renewable energy plans, and asset management policies.
-The DSP outlines LUI's forecasted capital expenditures over a five year period with a focus of maintaining and expanding the electricity system to service its current and future customers.
+The DSP outlines LUI's forecasted capital expenditures, over the next five (5) years, required to maintain and expand the electricity system to service its current and future customers.